danthegoodman1/EpicEnv/README.md

 This spirals out of control until eventually everyone is fighting over the staging deployment as their dev environment, and nobody has run the service locally in 8 months.

-EpicEnv fixes this.
+EpicEnv aims to fix this.

-EpicEnv creates encrypted environment variables for you local environment, sharing what can be, and replacing developer-specific values where required.
+EpicEnv stores your environments encrypted in git, and decrypts them when you activate the environment.
+You can share variables that can be, and replace developer-specific ("personal") variables where required (e.g. DB or AWS credentials).

-Environment variables are encrypted using your `github.com/{username}.keys` keys, and you "invite" your collaborators to the environment.
+Environment variables are encrypted using RSA keys found in your `github.com/{username}.keys`, and you "invite" your collaborators to the environment.

+Everything in git is encrypted and nobody has to manage local `.env` files or prevent them from being committed.

+This is also great for streamers, as they never have to worry about accidentally opening a .env file and spilling their production secrets to viewers >.<.

 ## Safety